-\paragraph{B-frame base model: B-EPIC} We also consider a less constrained setting, in which frames can be compressed as B-frames as well, i.\,e.\ using both a previous frame and a future frame as reference points.
-This flexibility allows for even more efficient compression and is used for instance for on-demand video streaming.
-As a base model we choose the B-EPIC architecture~\citep{pourreza2021extending}.
+We also consider a less constrained setting, in which frames can be compressed as B-frames as well, i.\,e.\ using both a previous frame and a future frame as reference points.
+This flexibility allows for even more efficient compression and is used, for example, for on-demand video streaming.
+As a base model we choose the B-EPIC architecture \citep{pourreza2021extending}.
 Again, the video is split into GoPs.
-The very first frame of a video is modeled as an I-frame, while the last frame in each GoP is a P-frame, using the last frame of the preceeding GoP as reference; both I-frame and P-frames are compressed as in the SSF model.
+The very first frame of a video is modeled as an I-frame, while the last frame in each GoP is a P-frame, using the last frame of the preceding GoP as a reference; both I-frame and P-frames are compressed as in the SSF model.

-Any other frame $x_i$ is modeled as a B-frame: it is assigned a past reference frame $x_j$ ($j < i$) and a future reference frame $x_k$ ($k > i$); an off-the-shelf Super-SloMo frame interpolator~\citep{jiang2018super} is used to interpolate between these two reference frames.
+Any other frame $x_i$ is modeled as a B-frame: it is assigned a past reference frame $x_j$ ($j < i$) and a future reference frame $x_k$ ($k > i$); an off-the-shelf Super-SloMo frame interpolator \citep{jiang2018super} is used to interpolate between these two reference frames.
 The interpolated frame is then used as a basis for scale-space flow warping:

 The interpolated frame provides a more useful starting point for optical-flow warping than the previous frame, e.\,g.\ because the combination of past and future knowledge may avoid occlusion effects.